sbellos00/caldera-agency/offer.md

 - **Domain integration**

-    We handle all technical steps to connect your domain—whether you already own it or need a new one—so your site is live at your address, hassle-free.
+    We handle all technical steps to connect your domain - whether you already own it or need a new one - so your site is live at your address, hassle-free.

 - **Mobile friendly, accessibility**